bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 A standardized effort was made in the 90ies by OGC and implemented by Oracle as part of their Oracle Spatial offering.
 Their publicly available documentation is a good technical source of how topological data works and how the model is implemented in detail.

 PostGIS, or rather core developer Sandro Santilli, implemented the same model as of verison 2.0.
 The documentation is of reference nature and assumes knowledge of topological concepts, but the implementation is roboust and has a large suite of unit tests verifying correctness.
+It also has an additional construct called TopoGeometry that's too much to explain here but should not be ignored if you want to use and learn about PostGIS Topology.

-TopoJSON was developed my Mike Bostock who I'm sure you have heard of as he is the author of d3.
+TopoJSON was developed my Mike Bostock who I'm sure you have heard of.
+Amonst other things he is the author of d3.
 He created TopoJSON as an efficient storage format but also for correct visualization.
 Let's look at his awesome dynamic simplification example (it's not an animation!)

 ---

 ### Why?

-* Scratch itch to learn PostGIS topology implementation
+* Scratch itch to learn more about the PostGIS Topology implementation
 * Edit topological data without server communication

 ---